Tatiana loves holidays and the traditions (and meals) associated with them.

 Not only are these words great for making games within the classroom, but you can also use them in craft projects, when making greeting cards, or when writing dreary poems.

-If you are not a teacher and don’t have young children of your own, making activities for trick-or-treaters is still a great alternative to candy for the children who may have allergies to traditional Halloween candy!
-You can put together little activity packs consisting of a few words games, a pencil, an eraser, and maybe some spooky stickers, too!
+If you are not a teacher and don’t have young children of your own, making activities for trick-or-treaters is still a great alternative to candy for children who may have allergies to traditional Halloween candy!
+You can put together little activity packs consisting of a few word games, a pencil, an eraser, and maybe some spooky stickers, too!

 Regardless of what you need them for, enjoy Halloween to the fullest.
 Join in on haunted hayrides, make a haunted house, go bobbing for apples, and sip on some warm, fresh cider while munching on a cider donut.
 (Is there such a thing as eating “a” cider donut?)